Professional Learning

 Mentor Qualifications

-Individuals qualify to become a mentor if they meet the following criteria and apply for consideration:
+Individuals qualify to become a mentor if they meet the following criteria and apply annually for consideration:

 • Directly involved in school business support.

-• Practitioner experience as a CBO (10 years or more of experience preferred).
+• Practitioner experience as a CBO (10 years of experience preferred).

 • Hands-on technical experience in all facets of school business operations.

-• Holds a degree in a business-related field, CBO certification, or demonstrated workplace experience.
+• Hold a degree in a business-related field, CBO certification, or demonstrated workplace experience.

-• Commitment for minimum of 6-8 hours per month of one-on-one mentoring with participant.
+• Commitment for a minimum of six hours per month of one-on-one mentoring with participant.

 Two women shaking hands next to a wall with sticky notes